oliviermilla/superseeder/README.md

 end
 ```

-Your seed file are expected to look like:
+Your seeds are expected to look like:

  `db/seeds/data/cars.csv`